Taking Your First Steps to Seeing a Therapist

 But when should you consider therapy?

-If you’re riddled with anxiety, dealing with past trauma, or if you’re struggling with understanding who you are as a person, psychotherapy is a multi-disciplinary practice that could help you identify and isolate negative thought patterns.
-And ultimately, that’s what defines a mental disorder: a disease whose symptoms are more internal than they are external, and what do we do with diseases?
+If you’re struggling to manage anxiety, dealing with past trauma, or trying to understand who you are as a person, psychotherapy is a multi-disciplinary practice that can help you identify and isolate negative thought patterns.
+Ultimately, that’s what defines a mental disorder: a condition whose symptoms are more internal than external—and what do we do with diseases?
 We treat them.

 Don’t be nervous during your first session with a therapist, be informed; ask about the costs, the degree of confidentiality you share with them, or what you feel comfortable talking about, and how you want to approach it, because ultimately, in order for a therapist to help you make the changes you need in your life, you need to be open with them.